-By the end of the page, you’ll have an idea of which form of travel will suit you the best – and make sure you check out the handy links to other pages and sites that can really help you to get to Uluru.
+By the end of the page, you’ll have an idea of which form of travel will suit you the best – BUT make sure you check out the links to other pages and sites that will help you find out everything you need to know to get to Uluru.

-You can fly to Ayers Rock via Qantas or Virgin Australia from all Australian capital cities (except Canberra!).
+You can fly to Uluru – Ayers Rock via Qantas or Virgin Australia from all Australian capital cities (except Canberra!).

 *NB: From April 2013, Jetstar will replace Qantas in flying to Uluru.
 This means slightly cheaper airfares.